-We work with individuals often through interpreters and we also provide art therapy groups for men and women with a trained art therapist and an Afghan therapy group.
+We work with individuals often through interpreters and we also provide art therapy groups for men and women with a trained art therapist.
 All our therapists have special training and supervision for this work and are UKCP or BACP accredited.

 Working with people who have been severely traumatised can itself be traumatising so support and supervision can help to keep staff healthy and mentally able to continue the work over a period of years.
-We work with 14 different charities and agencies offering training and supervision to prevent the vicarious traumatisation of their staff and volunteers.
+We work with 18 different charities, local authorities and other agencies providing training, supervision and consultancy to prevent the vicarious traumatisation of their staff and volunteers.

 Trauma Foundation South West is governed by a Board of Trustees.
 We are also privileged to have the distinguished and socially committed actress Anne Mitchell as our patron.